PWG Mystery Vortex

-Mystery Vortex is an annual professional wrestling event produced by Pro Wrestling Guerrilla (PWG).
-The event is titled as such because most of the matches are not announced beforehand to captivate the audiences with surprise matches.
-The event is notable for unannounced returns of major PWG wrestlers, surprise debuts of major stars and matches often being announced during the event.
+Mystery Vortex was an annual professional wrestling event produced by Pro Wrestling Guerrilla (PWG).
+The event was titled as such because most of the matches are not announced beforehand to captivate the audiences with surprise matches.
+The event was notable for unannounced returns of major PWG wrestlers, surprise debuts of major stars and matches often being announced during the event.